-We expect our leverage will range between five and 10 times the amount of our stockholders' equity (calculated in accordance with GAAP), which must comply with the leverage threshold requirements in our investment guidelines.
+Our leverage may vary periodically depending on market conditions, but we generally expect our leverage to vary with market conditions and our assessment of risk and returns.
+We generally would expect our leverage to be within six to eleven times the amount of our stockholders' equity However, under certain market conditions, we may operate at leverage levels outside of this range for extended periods of time.
 We will incur this leverage by borrowing against a substantial portion of the market value of our agency securities.
 By incurring this leverage, we could enhance our returns.
 Nevertheless, this leverage, which is fundamental to our investment strategy, also creates significant risks.